-Contributions receivable were primarily from two donors in support of the Endowment Fund (See Notes 7 and 8), as of December 31, 2014 and 2013.
-Approximately 56% of contribution revenue in 2014 was from two donors.
-Substantially all permanently restricted contributions were received from one donor in 2014 and 2013.
+Contributions receivable were primarily from one and two donors in support of the Endowment Fund (See Notes 7 and 8), as of December 31, 2015 and 2014.
+Approximately 14% and 56% of contribution revenue in 2015 and 2014, respectively, was from one and two donors.
+Substantially all permanently restricted contributions were received from one donor in 2015 and 2014.